 In this episode, we give guidance on how to support yourself and your child while he or she is in wilderness therapy.
 We explain how both students and parents can cycle through the stages of grief as they adjust to this new phase in their life.
 We address the common fears parents experience about sending their child to wilderness and the growth opportunities their family can expect.

-In this episode of the Open Sky Wilderness Therapy podcast, Clinical Therapist Mariah Loftin explores the often-misunderstood differences between gender and sexuality, including sexual orientation and gender identity; how unaddressed gender and sexual issues can result in health risks to young adults; and how families can best support young adults navigating these issues.
+In this episode of the SKYlights Podcast, Clinical Director and Senior Clinical Therapist Mariah Loftin explores the often misunderstood differences between gender and sexuality, including sexual orientation and gender identity, and how families can best support young adults navigating these areas.

 What’s the point of wilderness therapy?
 In this episode, clinical therapist Mariah Loftin explains the benefits of therapy conducted outdoors.
 Among them, with wilderness therapy, instead of returning after a therapy session to the same ruts and patterns in your life, you are immersed in a supportive and healthy environment—the wilderness—which leads to lasting change.